 Alternatively, you can leave the Suite and Test fields empty, and provide the Doctest's command line flags via Program arguments instead.

 In the Target field, select the desired target from the list.

 Gutter icons also show test results (when already available): success or failure .

 When you run a test/suite/fixture using gutter icons, CLion creates a temporary Doctest configuration, which is greyed out in the list of configurations.
-To save a temporary configuration, select it in the dialog and press .
+To save a temporary configuration, select it in the dialog and click :

 When you run tests, CLion shows the results and the process in the built-in test runner window.
 The test tree shows all the tests while they are being executed one by one.
 The test runner window includes:

 progress bar with the percentage of tests executed so far,